ashiishme/angular-blog/README.md

 Install WordPress on your server and complete all setup.

 Upload wordpress-server repository in your WordPress theme directory.
-- your-wp-dir > wp-content > themes
+- `your-wp-dir > wp-content > themes`

 Activate this theme.

-In your angular api service.
-Update the url for your api.
+In Angular blog-api.service file.
+Update the URL for your api.